lohani2280/mdanalysis/UnitTests.md

 Run the tests by invoking
 ```
-python -c 'from MDAnalysis.tests import test; test(argv=["--exe", "-v", "--parallel-processes=4", "--process-timeout=120"])'
+python -c 'from MDAnalysis.tests import test; test(argv=["--exe", "-v", "--processes=4", "--process-timeout=120"])'
 ```
 (You can increase the number of parallel processes depending on the number of cores available; with 12 cores, the test suite runs within ~90 seconds.
-You can run in serial by leaving out the `--parallel-processes` flag)
+You can run in serial by leaving out the `--processes` flag)

 nose's `nosetests` can be used instead, with some [limited functionality](#compatibility-with-nosetests).